Foreclosure Attorney Tips to Stop Foreclosure in South Carolina

 Chapter 7 Bankruptcy and Home Foreclosure

 Chapter 7 bankruptcy may not save your home, but it will delay foreclosure and give you more time to work with your lender or to find another place to go.
 Filing for Chapter 7 bankruptcy will automatically stop the foreclosure for a period of time, but the lender may file a Motion for Relief from the Automatic Stay, which will allow them to go back to state court and resume the foreclosure.
 At a minimum, filing a Chapter 7 will stall the foreclosure for 45 days, but quite often it can be longer.
-A Chapter 7 is not the complete answer, as it cannot save your home like a Chapter 13 can, but it is a powerful tool to prove you more time to investigate other alternatives.
+A Chapter 7 is not the complete answer, as it cannot save your home like a Chapter 13 can, but it can be a powerful tool to allow you more time to investigate other alternatives.